sabrinabm94/c-sharp/aspnetcore/apis/products/README.md

 ---

 # Instalation
-Install the Entity Framework for MySQL using the comand below in NuGet Console.
+## Entity Framework for MySQL
+Use the code below in NuGet Console

 Install-Package Pomelo.EntityFrameworkCore.MySql

+## Angular
+Use the codes below with terminal in project root directory ng new AngularApp --minimal

+npm install --save-dev @angular-devkit/build-angular

+ng build

 ---